 The Caribbean Catastrophe Risk Insurance Facility

 The CCRIF Earthquake Model

 Historical events database

-SPHERA: System for Probabilistic Hazard Evaluation and Risk Assessment - Data collected and sources

-CCRIF has created a database of historical earthquakes with the list of the main earthquakes that occurred in the Central American and Caribbean regions, and the resulting economic losses.
-A number of reports and databases were considered, such as those from GEM, EM-DAT, Local sources (ECLAC, local newspapers, local websites, etc.), Wikipedia, Swiss Re, Munich Re, AON.
+SPHERA: System for Probabilistic Hazard Evaluation and Risk Assessment - Data collected and sources CCRIF has created a database of historical earthquakes with the list of the main earthquakes that occurred in the Central American and Caribbean regions, and the resulting economic losses.
+A number of reports and databases were considered, such as those from GEM1, EM-DAT2, Local sources (ECLAC3, local newspapers, local websites, etc.), Wikipedia, Swiss Re, Munich Re, AON.
 Table 1 shows the information type available from each source.
 Table 1.
-Information type available from each source

-Source Period Fatalities & Overall Losses Insured Losses People Affected Structures Affected

-Swiss Re 1990 - 2017 х Х Х

-Munich Re 1980 - 2017 х Х

-AON 2009 - 2017 х Х Х

-EM-DAT 1900 - Present Х Х

-Wikipedia 1900 - Present Х

-GEMECD 1972 - 2010 Х Х Х

-The information collected includes the occurrence date, country or the region affected, event magnitude, and consequences (e.g., damaged buildings, economic losses, and fatalities).
-Figure 1Errore.
-L'origine riferimento non è stata trovata. shows the available consequence data divided by magnitude interval.
+Information type available from each source Source Period Fatalities & Overall Losses Insured Losses People Affected Structures Affected Swiss Re 1990 - 2021 х Х Х Munich Re 1980 - 2021 х Х AON 2009 - 2021 Х Х Х EM-DAT 1900 - Present Х Х Wikipedia 1900 - Present Х GEMECD 1972 - 2010 х Х Х The information collected includes the occurrence date, country or the region affected, event magnitude, and consequences (e.g., damaged buildings, economic losses, and fatalities).
+Figure 1 shows the available consequence data divided by magnitude interval.

 Figure 1.
 Distribution of events depending on the magnitude.
-The red bars refer to events with at least one report (not necessarily including an estimation of economic losses), while the green bars refer to events with reported losses

-According to the United States Geological Survey (USGS) earthquake catalogue, more than 8,000 events with magnitude greater than 4.5 occurred since 1900 in the considered region.
+The red bars refer to events with at least one report (not necessarily including an estimation of economic losses), while the green bars refer to events with reported losses According to the United States Geological Survey (USGS) earthquake catalogue, more than 9,600 events with magnitude greater than 4.5 occurred since 1900 in the considered region.
 In the consequence database all the events with at least one loss datum (either human or economic) were reported.
-The final earthquake consequence database developed for Caribbean and Central America contains loss data for approximately 85 earthquakes.
+The final earthquake consequence database developed for Caribbean and 1 GEM: Global Earthquake Model Earthquake Consequences Database 2 EM-DAT: Emergency Events Database, Centre for Research on the Epidemiology of Disasters (CRED) 3 ECLAC: United Nations Economic Commission for Latin America and the Caribbean Central America contains loss data for approximately 85 earthquakes.